Postgraduate Diploma in Urology

 Rila Institute of Health Sciences has developed a Postgraduate Diploma in Urology to be offered to students from UK and overseas.

-- The programme has been designed specifically for primary care physicians wishing to gain experience in the management of clinical and service aspects of Urology.
+- The programme has been designed specifically for physicians either already employed or wishing to work in Urology.

-- The course runs over approximately 9 to 12 months for the Postgraduate Diploma.
+- The course runs over a years for the Postgraduate Diploma.
 For exact course dates and locations please check website.

 - The reading topics i.e. resource learning material, which are specifically commissioned by Rila Institute of Health Sciences, cover the essential elements in developing core knowledge and skills in Urology.